nugget/www.ropieee.org/content/changelog/_index.md

 **2019/06/??
 (2??)**

 * NEW: support for the Dion Audio LOCO HAT's
+* IMPROV: use native driver for Audiophonics HAT
+* IMPROV: bump Linux kernel to 4.19.?

 **2019/05/18 (262)**

 * NEW: switch to Linux kernel 4.19
-* FIX: handle backslashes in wiress passwords
+* FIX: handle backslashes in wireless passwords

 **2019/04/28 (258)**